kiseki1107/New-York-City-Crime-Analysis/README.md

 # nycrime
 Data analysis on New York City crime data using python, Machine Learning, Tableau, and HTML5.
+NYC crime data can be found on: https://data.cityofnewyork.us/Public-Safety/NYPD-Complaint-Data-Historic/qgea-i56i